derf/db-zugbildung-to-json/README.md

 			"Erfurt (07:40/07:45)",
 			"Nürnberg"
 		],
-		"postEnd": null,
 		"preStart": "Berlin-Rummelsburg (Triebzuganlage)",
 		"start": "Berlin-Gesundbrunnen (05:53)"
 	}
 }
 ```

 Scheduled route.
-It is divided into five parts:
+It contains up to five properties:

 * **preStart**: Station (without passenger service) where the train is prepared / provisioned.
-May be null.
 * **start**: First station(s) with passenger service.
 Often contains the scheduled departure time.
 * **middle**: List of noteworthy stations along the route.
 May be empty.
   This is not the complete route.
 Individual stations may contain timestamps.
 * **end**: Terminal station(s) with passenger service.
 Often contains the scheduled arrival time.
 * **postEnd**: Station (without passenger service) where the train is parked.
-May be null.

 Station entries are taken as-is from the PDF file.
 They may differ from station
 names used in iris-tts or HAFAS.
-A null preStart / postEnd entry does not
+A missing preStart / postEnd entry does not
 imply that the train is prepared / parked at the first / last station with
 passenger service.
 Station names may be surrounded by brackets.